 Once a car accident happens that you believe isn’t your fault and you’ve assessed your injuries, you can file a personal injury claim with the other driver’s insurance company, and the claim can be won by proving the negligence of the at-fault driver.

-If the other driver was injured and thinks you’re at fault, you need to report the accident immediately to your insurance company, because they will file a claim against you.
+If the other driver was injured and thinks you’re at fault, you need to report the accident immediately to your insurance company, because they file a claim against you.

+Some insurance companies have policies regarding disputed fault claims and you may be asked to give a statement of your side of the story to an insurance adjuster.
 Talk to the insurance adjuster who reviewed your case, and if you need to, talk to his or her superiors.
 If the company still won’t change their decision, you may need to look into state or federal laws.
 Most states have protective laws in unfair liability issues, as well as a state body that oversees insurance affairs.

 How to Prove You Weren’t at Fault

 To turn the case around, you need to first understand how the claim is decided when you and the other driver are both accused of negligence.
 You then need to definitively prove the other driver was at fault.

 Witness statements are also necessary, because passersby are uninvolved and neutral, so judges and juries are more likely to believe them over you or the other driver.
 You should gather names, addresses, and phone numbers of witness that are willing to testify so you can use them in your claim.

 Police reports have even more influence than witness statements.
-If you are every involved in an accident, always call the police.
+If you are ever involved in an accident, always call the police.
 Most states do have laws requiring police involvement for more severe accidents involving injuries or high damage costs.